Fast, secure, risk-free booking guaranteed.

 What’s not included:

-No experience necessary—this is a beginner-friendly backpacking trip through a selected part of the Pacific Crest Trail!
-Your guides will teach you everything you need to know about backpacking.
-However, you need to be in good shape as you’ll be hiking up to 12 miles/ 19.5 km a day up moderate inclines while carrying a 40 lb/ 18 km (or an even heavier) backpack.
+This trip is ideal for those who are regularly physically active and generally fit.
+You need to be in good shape as you’ll be hiking up to 12 miles/ 19.5 km a day up moderate inclines while carrying a 40 lb/ 18 kg (or an even heavier) backpack.
 Make sure you’re physically fit enough to keep up this tempo for four days.

+Your guide recommends that you exclusively bring synthetic or wool clothing.
+You may be asked to help carry some of the group equipment.
 Dress comfortably and for the weather in clothes you can move in.
 We suggest bringing clothing appropriate for the season.
 Layers are best and don’t wear jeans.

 Of course!
 You’ll need to bring your own sleeping bag and pad, and if you don’t have your own, there are plenty of rental companies in Portland—the starting point of your tour.
 You can rent from LowerGear Rentals, Mountain Shop, Portland Paddle, or any other rental company in Portland.
 Make sure you make arrangements in time.
 Contact us if you need any help!